 Fiona has lectured widely on children’s books including at Oxford and Cambridge Universities and taught publishing to Masters degree students at Oxford Brookes University.
 She is herself a published author.
 She has organized children’s events for the Sunday Times Oxford Literary Festival.
 In 2004 she became Vice President of Development Acquisition at Laika Inc. She moved to the USA and spent several years creating a development slate of new projects for the animation studio.
 Fiona has worked with major directors and screenwriters, acquiring and adapting children’s books and original scripts into movies, including the Academy nominated “Coraline” and “Paranorman”.

-Stephanie Sinclair: A lover of all things book related for over 30 years, Stephanie Sinclair is a graduate of the publishing program at Ryerson University, creative writing program at the Humber School for Writers and the Randolph Academy for the Performing Arts.
+Stephanie is a graduate of the publishing program at Ryerson University, creative writing program at the Humber School for Writers and the Randolph Academy for the Performing Arts.
 For many years, authors, journalists and theatre writers have benefited from Stephanie’s uniquely attuned and effective advice in her work as an award-nominated freelance editor.
-In 2012, Stephanie brought her many skills to the aid of Samantha Haywood, working as her assistant.
-Shortly thereafter, Stephanie was promoted to associate agent with the Transatlantic Agency.
+Stephanie is a member of the Professional Association of Canadian Literary Agents.
+She is actively curating her list and is looking for literary/upmarket fiction and narrative nonfiction.
+[SUBMISSIONS INFO]